-stmas

-ole in

 'Saders win three at home

 Crusader women win big at Homecoming; are 7-2

 by Robin Day Sports Editor

 The women's basketball team is on a roll, winning their last three home games and bringing their record up to 7-2.
 Over Homecoming/Thanksgiving the Crusaders took on Point Loma, Willamette and Pacific Lutheran, dominating all three teams.

 The 'Saders first game was on Thursday, probably the first Crusader basketball game ever played on Thanksgiving, against Point Loma.
 Point Loma beat the Crusaders the last two times the teams have played, but now was the time for revenge.
-NNC avenged the past, coming out strong in the first half,

-"We're playing more

-minutes together now

-than we were.
-We're

-really developing and

-maturing as a team."

-outscoring Point Loma, 40-27.
-In the second half, NNC, with no intention of losing their lead, tightened the up

-notch and rolled over Point Loma,

-High scorer of the game was from Point Loma, but three NNC players scored in the double digits, indicating a strong team performance.
-Staci Kirk led NNC scorers with two 3-pointers and a tohad 14 points and Staci Wilson was close behind her with 12 points.
+NNC avenged the past, coming out strong in the first half outscoring Point Loma, 40-27.
+In the second half, NNC, with no intention of losing their lead tightened the up notch and rolled over Point Loma, 41-32 tal of 19 points.
+Amber Hellburg had 14 points and Staci Wilson was close behind her with 12 points.
 Wilson also led both teams in rebounds with 10.
 Hellburg followed with eight.
-NNC towered over Point Loma, outrebounding them.
-61-33.
+NNC towered over Point Loma, outrebounding them, 61-33.

-Friday brought Willamette University up against the 'Saders.
-They did not fare any better against the NNC machine.
-By the end of the first half, the score was

-28-45, with the 'Saders firmly in the lead.
-Both teams played tighter defense in the second half, but the Crusaders were still unstoppable.